FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advance-Lessons/Lesson 1.rst

 .. image:: ../img/Advanced-Workshop/Module010.png

 .. image:: ../img/Advanced-Workshop/Module011.png

+**Important note:**  If the image above doesn’t look like the window on your screen, you may be accessing the “Lesson 1.gpkg” in the Self-Help training packages.
+Delete the old file and return to Step 3.
+"C:\Users\Public\Documents\FLO-2D PRO Documentation\Example Projects\QGIS Tutorials\QGIS Lesson 1\Lesson 1.gpkg".

 2. Click OK and navigate to the export folder.
    Select the folder and export.